 - Increases injury risk, potentially interrupting exercise consistency

-Your current fitness level and rowing experience affect calorie burn in several ways:
+Your current fitness level and rowing experience affect calorie burn in several ways.
+As your body adapts to rowing, you'll need to progressively increase intensity to maintain the same caloric expenditure.

 Higher Fitness Level Effects: